mayswind/ezBookkeeping-Website/exchange_rates.md

 > Reference: [https://www.cnb.cz/en/financial-markets/foreign-exchange-market/central-bank-exchange-rate-fixing/central-bank-exchange-rate-fixing/](https://www.cnb.cz/en/financial-markets/foreign-exchange-market/central-bank-exchange-rate-fixing/central-bank-exchange-rate-fixing/)

 The base currency is Czech koruna (`CZK`).
-The daily exchange rates are usually updated after 14:30 CET on every working day.
+The daily exchange rates are usually updated after 14:30 CET (Central European Time) on every working day.
 The monthly exchange rates are usually updated on the last working day of the month.

 This data source supports 153 currencies, and all currencies are as follows: